valhuber/ApiLogicServer/api_logic_server_cli/docs/Install-Eval.md

 <summary>What is API Logic Server</summary>

 &nbsp;
-API Logic Server reads your schema to create an executable web app project: an API and an Admin UI.
+API Logic Server reads your schema to __create an executable web app project:__ an API and an Admin UI.

-Customize with Python in standard IDEs.
+__Customize in standard IDEs__ with Python.

-Unique spreadsheet-like business rules for multi-table derivations and constraints - 40X more concise than code.
+__Unique spreadsheet-like business rules__ for multi-table derivations and constraints - 40X more concise than code.

 Follow the steps below to be up and running in about a minute - no install, no configuration.
 You can run the created project to explore its functionality, and how to customize it in VSCode.